martarzy/Projekt-ZPR/server/README.md

-This folder contains the source code and other files of the client.
+This folder contains the source code and other files of the server.